0

 SuperVision™

-• Our SuperVision™ ratio for campers under 15 years-old is one experienced adult counselor for every eight campers.
+• Our SuperVision™ ratio for campers under 15 years-old is one experienced adult STAFF MEMBER for every eight campers.

-• For campers over 15, there is one experienced counselor for every 10 campers.
+• For campers over 15, there is one experienced STAFF MEMBER for every 10 campers.

 • Campers are supervised on-hill by their coach, in their coaching group of 8 or less.
 Campers are not permitted to leave on-hill facilities without being accompanied by a staff member.